Learn how to set up PayPay QR code payments with the Point of Sale API.

 The Point of Sale API supports accepting PayPay QR code payments in Japan using the Square Point of Sale application and Square Reader.

-If a seller is approved to accept PayPay payments in Japan, the PayPay option appears if your application supports the PAYPAY tender type.
+If a seller is approved to accept PayPay payments in Japan, the PayPay option appears if your application supports the PAYPAY.

 A graphic showing the Point of Sale application running on a mobile device in Japan and showing a localized payment page with PayPay and other payment methods.